Don’t Trade in the Dark—Get Your Pre-Market Report Every Day.Join Now

 What Are Unlisted Shares

-Unlisted shares are equity shares of companies that aren't listed on any stock exchange.
-These are typically shares of private companies, startups, or companies planning to go public soon.
-People buy these shares through private placements, from existing shareholders, or through specialized platforms.
+Unlisted shares refer to the equity shares of companies that are not listed on any stock exchange.
+These are usually shares of private companies, startups, or companies that are about to go public.
+Investors can purchase these shares via private placements, from existing shareholders, or through specific platforms.

 Before IPO: Taxation During the Unlisted Phase